 If you provide dishes and glassware, you must sanitize all of them between guests.
 Alternately, you may post a notice informing guests that you do not sanitize the dishes and glassware.

 Keep the establishment free of vermin.

 Add all units to the state license before renting to guests.

-Licensees must file periodic updates with the division indicating which units added and/or dropped from the license.
-For updates, please send form DBPR HR-7010, Notification of Change to your local district office.
+Licensees must notify the division which units have been added and/or dropped from the license.
+For updates, send a list of the changes to your local district office.
+You may use form DBPR HR-7010, Notification of Change to submit the updates.

 Additional Requirements For Buildings Of Three Stories Or More